 Our internet business includes data communication services, application VAS and services provided to the government.
-Our revenues from internet business represented 13.8%, 14.5% and 15.5% of our revenues in 2018, 2019 and 2020, respectively.
-In 2020, our revenues from internet business as a percentage of our revenues increased mainly due to the increase in revenues generated from services such as IDC, cloud services, IoT, cybersecurity services, HiNet and HiLink.
+Our revenues from internet business represented 14.5%, 15.5% and 15.7% of our revenues in 2019, 2020 and 2021, respectively.
+In 2021, our revenues from internet business as a percentage of our revenues increased mainly due to the demand of broadband speed upgrade amid the work-from-home trend and stay-at-home economy.